Leadership Team

 Rachel Ruff works to disseminate research findings and current events to media materials for the Cook center past, current, and ongoing projects.
 Additionally, she works with the Inequality Studies minor and the Hank and Billye Suber Aaron Young Scholars Research Institute.
 She graduated from Fayetteville State University with her BA in Political Science and a minor in Creative & Professional Writing.

-Her research interests span across Political Science, History, Public Policy, and Education Policy, with a keen focus on higher education, civic engagement, and social equity.
+Her research interests span across Political Science, History, Public Policy, and Literature, with a keen focus on higher education, civic engagement, and race.
 She is particularly interested in exploring political behavior, the dynamics of the American political system, and the impact of public opinion on legislative processes.
 Additionally, she is interested in how these concepts shape an understanding of the current state of Black American Politics.

 Shahrazad Shareef